Diverse metropolis: An overview of the by-law

 Definitions: Types of housing

 The by-law defines what social housing is.
-In short, it is any dwelling unit owned by a non-profit organization, cooperative, government or paramunicipal corporation that is intended for people with special housing needs or households with low or modest incomes.
+In short, it is any dwelling unit owned by a non-profit organization, a cooperative, a government, a paramunicipal corporation, a public academic establishment, a university, or a social trust that is intended for people with special housing needs or households with low or modest incomes.
 Social housing is generally developed within the framework of government subsidy programs, but it can also be developed outside these programs.

 For the purpose of the by-law, a family housing unit is a dwelling unit with at least five rooms, including three bedrooms and an area that is sufficient for a family.
 The by-law sets this minimum area at 86 m² or 96 m², depending on the area where the dwelling is located.